On Difference of Enhanced Power Graph and Power Graph of a Finite Group: Perfectness and other properties

+\begin{proof} By Theorem~\ref{cyclic-perfect}, we may assume that $G$ is not cyclic.
+Also, we may assume that $G$ is not an EPPO group (one with all elements of prime power order), since for such a group $G$ the graph $D(G)$ has no edges.

+Let $G$ be a group of order $pq$.
+Then either $G$ is cyclic or it is an EPPO group, and the result follows.

 Let $G$ be a group of order $p^2q$.
-If $G$ is cyclic, by previous theorem $D(G)$ is perfect.
-So, we assume that $G$ is non-cyclic, i.e., $G$ does not have any element of order $p^2q$.
-We claim that elements of order $pq$ are isolated in $\mathsf{EPow}(G)-\mathsf{Pow}(G)$, i.e., it does not belong to $D(G)$.
+We may assume that $G$ is non-cyclic but has elements of order $pq$.
+We claim that elements of order $pq$ are isolated in $D(G)$.
 If not, let $x$ be an element of order $pq$ which is adjacent to a vertex $y$.
-Then from the adjacency condition of difference graph, $\circ(y)=p^2$.
+Then from the adjacency condition of difference graph, $o(y)=p^2$.
 But this implies $\langle x,y\rangle$ is a cyclic group of order $p^2q$ in $G$, a contradiction.
-Thus the vertices of any induced cycle in $D(G)$ must have orders $q$ and $p$ or $p^2$ alternately.
-This rules out the possibility of getting any induced odd cycle in $D(G)$.
-Using similar argument, it can be shown that $D(G)^c$ has no induced odd cycle.
-Hence $D(G)$ is perfect.

-Let $G$ be a group of order $pqr$.
-If $G$ is cyclic, by previous theorem $D(G)$ is perfect.
-So, we assume that $G$ is non-cyclic, i.e., $G$ does not have any element of order $pqr$.
-As in the previous case, we can show that elements of order $pq, pr$ and $qr$ are isolated in $\mathsf{EPow}(G)-\mathsf{Pow}(G)$, i.e., it does not belong to $D(G)$.
-Thus elements in $D(G)$ are of orders $p,q$ or $r$.
-Let $C$ be an induced odd cycle in $D(G)$.
-Clearly, neither the vertices of $C$ are of same prime order nor their orders alternate among any two primes.
-Thus, vertices of orders $p,q$ and $r$ are present in $C$.
-Without loss of generality, let $p>q>r$.
-Then $G$ has a unique cyclic Sylow $p$-subgroup.
-Thus $C$ has a unique vertex of order $p$ and orders of rest of the vertices in $C$ alternates between $q$ and $r$.
-Thus we get three consecutive vertices $a_1,a_2,a_3 \in C$ such that $\circ(a_1)=r,\circ(a_2)=p$ and $\circ(a_3)=q$.
-Thus $\langle a_1,a_2\rangle$ is a cyclic group of order $pr$ and $\langle a_2,a_3\rangle$ is a cyclic group of order $pq$.
+Thus any edge in $E(G)$ must join elements of orders $p$ and $q$.
+So $E(G)$ is bipartite (with the sets of elements of these orders as bipartite sets) and hence perfect.